Raymondsang/PHASE-2-final-project/README.md

 **Contributing**
     Data in the website can be easily accessed and the network administrator frequently updates the information available.
 Our contributors are the manufacturers and major distributor of farm inputs in Kenya.
+    Here is a link to my blog; https://raymondsang.hashnode.dev/the-importance-of-e-commerce-in-modern-agricultural-practice

 **License**
 MIT License